24-Hour Security at Swanwick Marina

 In addition to these responsibilities, the unit is involved in a large amount of collaborative work with partner agencies on the water, including the UK Border Agency (formerly Immigration and Customs departments), the Maritime and Coastguard Agency, the Fisheries Agency, harbourmasters, port authorities and the naval military police to name but a few.

 Many of these bodies operate in areas of civil enforcement and the Marine Unit is often required to assist and, in some cases, intervene when matters become criminal.
 If you have witnessed anything that makes you suspicious while you are on the Solent waters, Hampshire Police want to hear about it.
-Hampshire police officers are always available to talk about anything suspicious or unusual you have seen, just call 101, quoting 'Project Kraken' or email firstname.lastname@example.org More about Project Kraken.
+Hampshire police officers are always available to talk about anything suspicious or unusual you have seen, just call 101, quoting 'Project Kraken' or email email@example.com or if you would like to find out more about the project please click here Project Kraken.